-- F. Surface raceway may be used only where specifically called for on the Drawings or in the Specifications. - G. Aluminum conduit is not permitted.
+- F. Surface raceway may be used only where specifically called for on the Drawings or in the Specifications. - G. Aluminum conduit and Romex (NM cable) are not permitted.

-- A. Submit product data for surface raceway and wireway. - B. Submit product data for floor boxes.
-Submit shop Drawings for nonstandard boxes, enclosures, and cabinets.
-Include layout Drawings showing components and wiring.
+- A Submit product data for surface raceway and wireway. - B. Submit product data for floor boxes.
+Submit shop drawings for nonstandard boxes, enclosures, and cabinets.
+Include layout drawings showing components and wiring.